cockroachdb/docs/frequently-asked-questions.md

 Yes.
 CockroachDB distributes transactions across your cluster, whether it’s a few servers in a single location or many servers across multiple datacenters.
 Unlike with sharded setups, you don’t need to know the precise location of data; you just talk to any node in your cluster and CockroachDB gets your transaction to the right place seamlessly.
 Distributed transactions proceed without downtime or additional latency while rebalancing is underway.
 You can even move tables – or entire databases – between data centers or cloud infrastructure providers while the cluster is under load.

-## Does CockroachDB have ACID semantics?
+## Do transactions in CockroachDB guarantee ACID semantics?

 Yes.
-Every transaction in CockroachDB guarantees ACID semantics.
+Every [transaction](transactions.html) in CockroachDB guarantees [ACID semantics](https://en.wikipedia.org/wiki/ACID) spanning arbitrary tables and rows, even when data is distributed.

 - **Atomicity:** Transactions in CockroachDB are “all or nothing.”
 If any part of a transaction fails, the entire transaction is aborted, and the database is left unchanged.
 If a transaction succeeds, all mutations are applied together with virtual simultaneity.
 For a detailed discussion of atomicity in CockroachDB transactions, see [How CockroachDB Distributes Atomic Transactions](https://www.cockroachlabs.com/blog/how-cockroachdb-distributes-atomic-transactions/).
 - **Consistency:** SQL operations never see any intermediate states and move the database from one valid state to another, keeping indexes up to date.
 Operations always see the results of previously completed statements on overlapping data and maintain specified constraints such as unique columns.
 For a detailed look at how we've tested CockroachDB for correctness and consistency, see [DIY Jepsen Testing of CockroachDB](https://www.cockroachlabs.com/blog/diy-jepsen-testing-cockroachdb/).
 - **Isolation:** By default, transactions in CockroachDB use serializable snapshot isolation (SSI).
 This means that even concurrent read-write transactions will never result in anomalies.
 We also provide snapshot isolation (SI), which is more performant with high-contention workloads, although it exhibits anomalies not present in SSI (write skew).
 For a detailed discussion of isolation in CockroachDB transactions, see [Serializable, Lockless, Distributed: Isolation in CockroachDB](https://www.cockroachlabs.com/blog/serializable-lockless-distributed-isolation-cockroachdb/).
-- **Durability:** In CockroachDB, every acknowledged write has been persisted consistently on a majority of replicas (typically at least 2) via the [Raft consensus algorithm](https://raft.github.io/).
+- **Durability:** In CockroachDB, every acknowledged write has been persisted consistently on a majority of replicas (by default, at least 2) via the [Raft consensus algorithm](https://raft.github.io/).
 Power or disk failures that affect only a minority of replicas (typically 1) do not prevent the cluster from operating and do not lose any data.

-## How are transactions in CockroachDB lock-free?

-[Transactions](transactions.html) in CockroachDB do not explicitly lock all of their data resources.
-Instead, using [optimistic concurrency control (OCC)](https://en.wikipedia.org/wiki/Optimistic_concurrency_control), CockroachDB proceeds with transactions under the assumption that there’s no contention until commit time.
-In cases without contention, this results in higher performance than explicit locking would allow.
-With contention, transactions may need to be retried.

-In practice, most applications experience low contention.
-However, with significant contention, OCC may perform poorly.
-If your application experiences high rates of contention, snapshot isolation (SI) can significantly improve performance by eliminating the possibility of retries (except in cases of deadlock).

 ## Since CockroachDB is inspired by Spanner, does it require atomic clocks to synchronize time?